demivlkv/trip-tide/README.md

-# ATTENTION [BOOTCAMP] STUDENTS
-This project is **NOT** intended for you to submit as **YOUR OWN**.
-PLEASE do not take advantage of my time and investment into this ambitious project.
-If this project has helped you with your learning in any way, I appreciate you give credit to this repo!

 # Trip Tide
 The purpose of this project was to build a MERN + GraphQL stack one-stop shop application for travel enthusiasts (similar to Tripadvisor).
 The original intent was to let users search for destinations, search/book flights, and add cities & attractions into a 'saved places' list.
 In addition, users could sign up and post about their future travel plans, write about their travel experiences, and even ask for travel tips from other users - which is a working functionality in the app in its current state.